 Stillwater is a very small village located in the state of New York.
-With a population of 1,732 people and two constituent neighborhoods, Stillwater is the 616th largest community in New York.
-Stillwater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,710 people and two constituent neighborhoods, Stillwater is the 616th largest community in New York.
+Stillwater has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Stillwater isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stillwater are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stillwater is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stillwater is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stillwater who work in office and administrative support (18.20%), sales jobs (14.98%), and management occupations (7.77%).
+There are especially a lot of people living in Stillwater who work in sales jobs (15.60%), office and administrative support (14.18%), and teaching (7.18%).

 The people who call Stillwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stillwater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stillwater include Italian, English, German, and French .
+Important ancestries of people in Stillwater include Irish, Italian, English, French, and German.

 The most common language spoken in Stillwater is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Polish.